connectwithvanshika/app-ideas/Projects/1-Beginner/Quiz-App.md

 -   [ ] After selecting an answer, display the next question to the User.
 Do this until the quiz is finished
 -   [ ] At the end, the User can see the following statistics
     -   Time it took to finish the quiz
-    -   How many correct answers did he get
+    -   How many correct answers they got
     -   A message showing if he `passed` or `failed` the quiz

 ## Bonus features